1. Do you provide individual attention to students?

 We request our parents to note that the semester system and the requisite numbers of hours for each subject have been set in place after a lot of experience and introspection.
 The purpose is to ensure optimum and regular collaboration between teachers and students.
 We want to preserve the quality of our serves and the academic progress of all our students.
 We hope you appreciate the spirit behind these rules.

-Divesh Shah believes in wholly investing his time in the smooth running of the center and for the benefit of the students.
-He requests that parents refrain from contacting him to negotiate the number of hours or the sessions a student must commit to, for this disrupts the smooth running of the center.
+Divesh Shah believes in wholly investing his time in the smooth running of the centre and for the benefit of the students.
+He requests that parents refrain from contacting him to negotiate the number of hours or the sessions a student must commit to, for this disrupts the smooth running of the centre.
 However, should you wish to approach him to discuss the progress or well-being of a student, please feel free to call/text him.